Michigan Spousal Support Attorneys

 Seek Counsel From an Attorney Who Understands

-This is all the more reason that you need a knowledgeable, experienced and dedicated family law attorney on your side as you proceed through the process of divorce — or seek a post-decree modification in this area.
+This is all the more reason that you need a knowledgeable, experienced and dedicated family law attorney on your side as you proceed through the process of divorce — or seek a post-decree modification in this area such as an order to recalculate child support.

 Family law courts recognize the unique challenges for families in the time leading up to a divorce.
 Temporary spousal support may be necessary during the months prior to the court date when your marriage will be legally dissolved.